 “We can’t change what happened,” says Hunt, “but we can certainly prompt a few smiles and conversations from those who have cried their hearts out and not wanted to interact with anyone until now.”

 - Unbothered by loud noises such as crying or screaming

 - Unbothered by children or adults in distress

 Crisis Response Dogs vs. Therapy Dogs

 Therapy dogs are privately owned canines.
 These dogs and their owners volunteer in places like schools, hospitals, and nursing homes.
-Therapy dogs are not considered service animals.
-Owners of therapy dogs do not have the same rights as those with specially trained service dogs like guide dogs.
-Still, therapy dogs fill an important role in bringing joy and comfort to the many different people they visit.
+Therapy dogs and crisis dogs are not considered service animals.
+Owners of therapy and crisis dogs do not benefit from the same legal accommodations as those with specially trained service dogs such as guide dogs.
+Still, these dogs fill an important role in bringing joy and comfort to the many different people they visit.

 As a general rule, therapy dogs should be trained, insured, and licensed by the non-profit that’s offering their services.